Sriranjani (Tamil actress)

-Sriranjani is an Indian actress who predominantly appears in Tamil language films.
+Sriranjani, born as Genevieve Mabel D’Souza, is an Indian actress who predominantly appears in Tamil language films.
 She has done mostly supporting roles in various Tamil films.
 Her notable works include Alai Payuthey (2000), Anniyan (2005) and Mozhi (2007).

 Career

-Sriranjani was born into a Marathi Anglo-Indian family in Bombay, Maharashtra and began her career in acting playing a role in the television series Kasalavu Nesam directed by K. Balachander.
+Sriranjani, born as Genevieve Mabel D’Souza, was born into a Marathi Anglo-Indian Christian family in Bombay, Maharashtra and began her career in acting playing a role in the television series Kasalavu Nesam directed by K. Balachander.
 She made the switch to films after being offered a role in Mani Ratnam's Alai Payuthey (2000) as Madhavan's sister-in-law.
 Her next role which won acclaim was her depiction of an Iyengar wife in Shankar's Anniyan (2005).

 As of September 2013, Sriranjani has appeared in over 54 films.

 Personal life

-Her son Maithreya Rajasekar has starred in Thirumanam (2018-20) and Anbulla Ghilli (2022).
+Her son Maithreya Rajasekar has starred in Thirumanam (2018–20) and Anbulla Ghilli (2022).